tbttin/notes/makes/gnu-make.md

   foo: baz
   ```

+  Here we've also declared that the `foo` sub-directory cannot be built until
+  after the `baz` sub-directory is complete; this kind of relationship
+  declaration is particularly important when attempting *parallel* builds.

 ## Rules without Recipes or Prerequisites

-- If a rule has no prerequisites or recipe, and the target of the rule is a
+- If a rule has no prerequisites or recipe, and the target of the rule *is* a
-  *nonexistent file*, then make imagines this target to have been updated
+  nonexistent file, then make imagines this target to have been updated
   whenever its rule is run.

-  This implies that all targets depending on this one will always have their
+  This implies that all targets depending on this one will *always* have their
   recipe run.

 - An example will illustrate this: